-For more than 40 years, the Mid-South Transplant Foundation has helped to facilitate the organ and tissue donation process between donor families and recipients and promotes awareness of donation through public and professional education.
+Since 1976, the Mid-South Transplant Foundation has helped to facilitate the organ and tissue donation process between donor families and transplant recipients and promotes awareness of donation through public and professional education.

-MSTF is committed to saving the lives or improving the quality of life for people in need of transplants, while also ensuring donors’ end-of-life wishes are fulfilled.
+MSTF is committed to saving or improving the quality of lives for people in need of transplants, while also ensuring donors’ end-of-life wishes are fulfilled.
 We’re recognized by the United Network for Organ Sharing and certified by the Centers for Medicaid and Medicare Services.

 MTSF promotes awareness of donation throughout the Mid-South and educates the public about the importance of organ and tissue donation, how the process works, and how to become registered donors.
 Learn more about how you can be part of this life-saving work.

-Our story began in 1968, when a tissue typing laboratory was set up in Memphis.
-In 1970, Dr. Louis G. Britt, M.D. performed the area’s first kidney transplant, followed by three more local kidney transplants that year.
+Our story began in 1968, when a tissue typing laboratory was set up in Memphis, Tennessee.
+In 1970, Dr. Louis G. Britt performed the area’s first kidney transplant, followed by three more local kidney transplants that year.

-We proudly remember our founder, Dr. Britt (1931-2015), for his vision, dedication, leadership, and life-saving service to the community.
+We proudly remember our founder, Dr. Louis G. Britt (1931-2015), for his vision, dedication, leadership, and life-saving service to the community.